Benemrxr/GSERM2022-Lab-Deep-Learning/README.md

 ![Course Banner](banner.png)

-Dear EMBA 60 W10 / EMBA 61 WS students,
+Dear GSERM Course Participants,

-welcome to our elective course **Coding und Künstliche Intelligenz**, taught by **Prof. Dr. Damian Borth** and **Prof. Dr. Barbara Weber**.
-In this course, lectures and hands-on lab courses alternate to provide a better learning experience.
-Lab course materials for Python programming, Machine Learning und Deep Learning are available in and accessible through this repository.
+Welcome to our GSERM course **Deep Learning: Fundamentals and Applications**, taught by **Prof. Dr. Damian Borth** and **Prof. Dr. Korbinan Riedhammer**.
+In this course, theoretical sessions and practical hands-on coding lab sessions alternate to provide a better learning experience.
+The guided coding labs will be (partially) thaught by **Marco Schreyer**.

+The lab materials for Python programming, Machine Learning und Deep Learning are available in and accessible through this repository.

 Please use a laptop computer for the lab courses (not a tablet) to be able to fully participate in the exercises.